Gail Lewis

 Distinguished Scientist, Discovery Oncology Genentech

-For more than 30 years, Gail has headed a tumor cell biology/preclinical drug development lab in Genentech Research.
-She was hired at Genentech to investigate cytokine-mediated tumor cell killing and mechanisms of resistance thereof.
+For more than 30 years, Dr. Gail Lewis has headed a tumor cell biology/preclinical drug development lab in Genentech Research.
+She was hired at Genentech to investigate cytokine-mediated tumor cell killing and mechanisms of resistance.
 The outcome of this work, in collaboration with UCLA and MSKCC, was the development and approvals of trastuzumab (Herceptin®) and pertuzumab (Perjeta®) for treating HER2-positive breast cancer.

-Following the approval of trastuzumab, they focused their efforts on the nascent ADCs.
-They investigated different targets, antibody formats, as well as different combinations of linker-drugs, with the focus of my lab primarily on HER2.
-Their work led to development and approval of trastuzumab emtansine (Kadcyla®).
-They have continued our work on ADCs, for HER2 as well as additional targets, with an expanded arsenal of novel linker-drugs.
+Following the approval of trastuzumab, Gail focused her efforts on nascent ADCs.
+She investigated different targets, antibody formats, and linker-drug combinations, with the focus primarily on HER2.
+This work led to the development and approval of trastuzumab emtansine (Kadcyla®).
+Gail has continued to work on ADCs for HER2 as well as additional targets, with an expanded arsenal of novel linker-drugs.
 Gail’s lab’s expertise now encompasses not only HER2+ breast cancer but other solid tumor types as well as hematologic malignancies.

 Seminars